mhaidarhanif/blog/source/_posts/2014-03-16-metro-group-future-store-review.markdown

 The future store is a new concepts hands on technology shop or super/hypermarket category.
 Its core idea may resolve new challenges that bridge between electronic commerce and ordinary dlefty life shopping.
 Because these days, retail industry is undergoing massive changes.
 So some more factors and aspects have the important role to make it better for businesses and customers.
 There must be also a cooperation between retail, consumer goods, information technology, service sector, and others.
 Some huge number of partners are taking part in developing and testing its innovative technologies and real-world concepts.
 Partners with various companies such as MetSAP, Intel, IBM, Cisco Systems, Fujitsu, and others to make it so.

 What Future Store Initiative offers?
+What if every good technology combined together to make the ultimate commerce and retail system?
 We may discuss more on the realistic side rather than conceptual side.

 <!-- more -->